Dog stretching

 Stretching and dragging hind legs.

-This can often result from your pooch laying in a confined area or even just in a cramped position for a prolonged period of time.
+This can often result from your pooch lying in a confined area or even just in a cramped position for a prolonged period of time.
 A dog in a crate will often stretch and drag its rear legs when coming out of the crate.

-This doesn’t necessarily mean the crate is too small, only that the dog was sleeping with its legs up against one of the crate walls.
+This doesn’t necessarily mean the crate is too small, only that the dog was sleeping with its legs against one of the crate walls.

-If you see your dog dragging its hind legs at other times, this can be a cause for concern as this is often a symptom of a dog in need of TPLO surgery or at least some kind of therapeutic treatment to prevent that kind of surgery.
+If you see your dog dragging its hind legs at other times, this can be a cause for concern as this is often a symptom of a dog needing TPLO surgery or at least some kind of therapeutic treatment to prevent that kind of surgery.
 If you see this repeatedly, it’s a good idea to check with your vet, as they’ll want to check for hip dysplasia.

 Stretching head back / dog stretching neck upwards

-Dogs with pancreatitis will often stretch their necks in the early stages of the disease as it helps to ease the internal organs resting against the pancreas, thereby easing some of the discomforts.
+Dogs with pancreatitis often stretch their necks in the early stages of the disease as it helps to ease the internal organs resting against the pancreas, easing some of the discomforts.
 As with bloat, this is something you want to consult with your vet on immediately.
 A hunched-over appearance while standing, being feverish, and vomiting are other symptoms of pancreatitis you’ll want to watch out for.

 Stretching dog’s stomach.

-Stomach problems or other digestive issues may cause your dog to do this kind of stretch more often than normal as it eases the internal pressure and the resulting discomfort.
+Stomach problems or other digestive issues may cause your dog to do this kind of stretch more often than normal, as it eases the internal pressure and the resulting discomfort.

 Note that internal discomfort can also mean (as mentioned previously) pancreatitis or bloat, so this may be a case where a vet visit is needed, particularly if you see your dog doing this in conjunction with a lot of neck stretching.